 About Christo & Jeanne-Claude

 Christo and his late wife were interestingly born on the same day, on June 13, 1935, but in different countries – Gabrovo, Bulgaria and Morocco.
 His mother worked as a secretary at the Academy of Fine Arts in Bulgaria’s capital Sophia, where she enrolled Christo in private art lessons.
 He later moved to Paris due to the severe living conditions under Stalin.
-Compared to the austerity and obscurantism of communist Bulgaria, the Parisian art industry was “profligate” to Christo and his focus on form, combatively rigorous approach towards production, and public interaction, can be seen as a deliberate reaction to this.
+Compared to the austerity and obscurantism of communist Bulgaria, the Parisian art industry was “profligate” to Christo.
+His focus on form, combatively rigorous approach towards production, and public interaction, can be seen as a deliberate reaction.